phonkee/grpc-pool/README.md

 # algorithm

 So how does it work?
 It's pretty simple.
-It uses reflect.Select to select from multiple channels.
+It uses reflect.Select to select on multiple channels.
 Two channels represent context and acquire timeout, and rest of channels represent connections.
-There are 3 cases for select:
+Select can return from following channels:

-* context is done - return context Error
+* `0.` context is done - return context Error
-* acquire timeout is done - try to create new connection
+* `1.` acquire timeout is done - try to create new connection
-* connection is ready - return connection
+* `2..n` connection is ready - return connection

 Whole pool is based on this idea.
 There are some additional features but basically this is how the core works.